Skip to content

 The Origins of Wabi-Sabi

-Wabi-sabi is a Japanese concept that values beauty in imperfection.
-It emerged from Zen Buddhism in the 15th century.
-The term combines two ideas: 'wabi' meaning simplicity and 'sabi' referring to the beauty of age.
+Wabi-sabi is a Japanese aesthetic concept with deep roots in Zen Buddhism.
+It emerged in the 15th century as a reaction to ornate art styles.
+The term combines two ideas: 'wabi' (simplicity) and 'sabi' (the beauty of age and wear).

 Wabi-Sabi in Contemporary Culture